-Too many work through a wanna-have list – a film star dress, flowing champagne, platinum rings, a five-star honeymoon.
-Only then, they ask how they'll pay for it.
+Too many couples work through a wanna-have list – a film star dress, flowing champagne, platinum rings, a five-star honeymoon.
+Only then do they ask how they'll pay for it.

 One disgruntled father told us: "I asked my daughter what her budget was.
 She asked me, 'Dad, how can I work out my budget until I know what I want?'"

-So, instead, ask "what can we afford to spend on our wedding?"
+So, instead, ask "what can we afford to spend?"
 Then work out how to have the best do possible within that budget.
 A picnic in a park with close friends can be just as magical as a blingy bash for 300.
-Use our free budget planner to help.
+Use our Free Budget Planner to help.

 Before we get too far into this, and you skip straight to this guide's bargain-grabbing section, it really is worth pausing to think about the financial effect of your celebration.

-If you're saving up to get hitched or perhaps your parents have given a contribution, ensure you maximise the interest.
+If you're saving up to get hitched, or perhaps your parents have given you some money, make sure you maximise the interest.

-The best bet's an easy-access account, which means you can easily withdraw the cash when needed.
-Yet many people avoid cash ISAs, wrongly thinking their money is locked in.
+Your best bet's an easy access account, which means you can easily withdraw the cash when needed.

 Once you know your budget, the aim's to work out how much you can actually afford to spend on different areas and prioritise what's important to YOU.